- This line was added.

 --allfor all local branches) to the remote repo together with updating the remote branches.

 - The push is only accepted if no nontrivial merge is required on the remote end, i.e. all remote branches can be fast-forwarded.
 Otherwise, it means the remote history has diverged from yours, in which case you first have to fetch and incorporate the two histories and then push.

-- The second form is used to push a newly created local branch, where the
+- When pushing The second form is used to push a newly created local branch, use where the

 -uis to setup the local branch to henceforth track the newly created remote branch.